This page lists the tech that makes this blog possible.

 What runs the site

-This is the Porsche of static site generators; it’s difficult to handle at times with Go’s inscrutable templating, but its the only one around that can handle 6,000+ blog posts without taking the heat death of several universes to complete.
+This is the Porsche of static site generators; it’s difficult to handle at times with Go’s inscrutable templating, but it’s the only one around that can handle 7,000+ posts without taking the heat death of several universes to render.

 It’s still my preferred server operating system since trying it in high school.
+It’s fast, Unixy, and has the best OpenZFS integration for snapshotting, updates, optimisation, and data integrity.
 I use cloud instances with jails to keep things secure and easy to update.

 The fast, simple to configure web server and reverse proxy.
 Thanks to the maintainers of the nginx-devel FreeBSD port.